academic-resources/odin/objects-constructors.md

   console.log(winningPlayer.name + " is the winner!")
 }
 ```
 ** Or, what if we aren't making a 2 player game, but something more complicated such as an online shopping site with a large inventory?
 In that case, using objects to keep track of an item's name, price, description and other things is the only way to go.
 Unfortunately, in that type of situation, manually typing out the contents of our objects is not feasible either.
-We need a cleaner way to create our objects, which brings us to...**
+We need a cleaner way to create our objects, which brings us to.. :**

 ---